 Because I haven’t taken the time to personally connect with you all on here yet, I wanted to write a more intimate post to close our first year.
-It has been the wildest journey to meet so many of you in person or online, and to see the beginning of what Quarter Life Joy can become.
+It has been the wildest journey to meet so many of you in person or online and to see the beginning of what Quarter Life Joy can become.
 I can’t wait to build with you all and join together on this journey.
-I believe strongly that we all have the ability to create a unique purpose for our life and our actions.
+I believe strongly that we all have the ability to create a unique purpose for our lives and our actions.

 So, to begin 2016, I wanted to share with you my two greatest accomplishments this past year…

 I’ve never been able to say this about my work.
 I’ve been in love with my team, I’ve been in love with an industry, and I’ve been in love with communities I’ve met.
 But, I’ve never been in love with my day-to-day work.
 I’ve liked it or enjoyed learning, but the work was never the focus.